India News | DFC Delay: Rlys Blames Contractors, Law & Order Issues, Slow Land Acquisition by States | LatestLY

 PTI reached out to TPL-Aldesa, Hitachi as well as Texmaco Rail but received no response.

-As much as Rs 924 crore have already been paid in advance to the state for them, it said, adding law and order issues in Meerut, Muzaffarnagar and Saharanpur districts were areas of concern.
+As much as Rs 924 crore has already been paid in advance to the state, it said, adding, law and order issues in Meerut, Muzaffarnagar and Saharanpur districts were areas of concern.

 The Dedicated Freight Corridor (DFC) is the exclusive corridor for transportation of goods, and once constructed will decongest the railways' network by moving 70 per cent of goods train to these two corridors.